Quality Digital Environments

 Television advertisers don’t want their ad sandwiched between a public access show and a late rerun of the 1989 hit “Weekend at Bernie’s.”
 Billboard advertisers don’t want their message hidden behind a run-down factory.
 Radio advertisers don’t want to be posted at 3 a.m.

 Why?
 Because advertisers know that the environment, be it time, location or content, surrounding an ad has an impact on how that ad is received.
-Yet, in the digital space, this idea has been long ignored.
+In the digital space, this idea has been long ignored.

 Premium sites offer regularly updated content that has been created by professionals.
 These sites build a relationship with their readers and drive frequent return visits.
 A great example of premium content digital properties are those created by newspapers.
 With coverage delivered daily and content generated by professional journalists, their digital websites and apps provide a perfect location for any advertiser concerned about the environment that will surround their advertising.